OnLive: Pre-launch

 Soon after the company's announcement at GDC 2009, there was skepticism expressed by game journalists.
 They were concerned about how the OnLive service might work and what the quality of the service might be.
 Both in terms of the hardware required in OnLive server centers to render and compress the video, as well as the impact of commercial Internet broadband connections on its delivery.
 During GDC 2009, which was held in San Francisco, the OnLive service was 50 mi from its Santa Clara data center.
 The closed beta had "hundreds of users on the system".
 Near E3 in 2009, which is approximately 350 mi away from their data center, OnLive demonstrated their service performed well with a consumer cable modem and Internet connection.
 Matt Peckham from PC World stated in his blog that it might be technically difficult to transfer the amount of data that a high definition game would require.
 He stated he believed OnLive customers would need a broadband line with "guaranteed, non-shared, uninterruptible speed", but "broadband isn't there yet, nor are ISPs willing to offer performance guarantees".
 He also mentioned his concerns that the mod community would be unable to create and offer mods since all game data will be stored on the OnLive servers, and that games played on OnLive might not be "owned" by the user, and thus if OnLive were to go under, all the user's games would be inaccessible.

 Cevat Yerli, the CEO of Crytek, had researched a method for streaming games but concluded that Crytek's approach would not be viable until 2013 "at earliest".
 Yerli made it clear Crytek was not directly involved with the OnLive service, and Yerli had no personal experience using the service.
 Rather, Electronic Arts, the publisher of Crytek's Crysis Warhead, had partnered with OnLive and had tested and endorsed the OnLive technology.
 Yerli stated:

 I want to see it myself.
 I don't want to say it's either 'top or flop'.
 I hope it works for them because it could improve gamers' lives.
 The technology of video-based rendering is not actually a very new concept but they do some things that others didn't do before so it will be interesting to see.

-Eurogamer's Digital Foundry was amongst the most harshly skeptical in an article published upon OnLive's unveiling and public demonstration entitled, "GDC: Why OnLive Can't Possibly Work" by Digital Foundry's Richard Leadbetter.
+Eurogamers Digital Foundry was amongst the most harshly skeptical in an article published upon OnLive's unveiling and public demonstration entitled, "GDC: Why OnLive Can't Possibly Work" by Digital Foundry's Richard Leadbetter.
 The article's analysis characterized OnLive as a faked demo that was technically impossible to accomplish over a consumer Internet connection.